Domain-of-Magica/domain-of-magica.github.io/README.md

 # magica-domain.github.io
-Domain of Magica repository for storing all music used in the game
+Public Domain of Magica repository used for storing all the music from the game